srxiaoj/LeetCode_HW/OtherCompany/Thumbtack/simpledatabase/README.md

 Implementation:
-A user writes a command to be executed in the database.
+B user writes a command to be executed in the database.
 An IReader interface is used to offer support for various inputs, so a StdInReader was implemented that get the command the user wrote.
 The user input is considered to be a rawCommand that will need to be parsed later on.